 The probe consisted of a deceleration module and a descent module.
 The deceleration module included fore and aft heat shields, the structure that supported the heat shields, and the thermal control hardware for mission phases up to entry.
-A 2.5m main parachute was used to separate the descent module from the deceleration module and to control the rate of fall of the descent stage through the atmosphere.
+A 2.5-m main parachute was used to separate the descent module from the deceleration module and to control the rate of fall of the descent stage through the atmosphere.
 The descent module included six science instruments: an atmosphere structure experiment, to measure temperature, pressure and deceleration; a mass spectrometer, for atmospheric composition studies; a helium abundance detector; a nephelometer, for cloud location and cloud-particle observations; a net flux radiometer, to measure the difference between upward and downward radiant energy flux at each altitude; and, a lightning and energetic particle detector, to measure light and radio emissions associated with lightning and high-energy particles in Jupiter's radiation belts.
-During its 57 minutes of active life in the Jovian atmosphere, the descent probe managed to spring some surprises for researchers, including the unexpected lack of water in the Jovian cloudtops.
+During its 57 min of active life in the Jovian atmosphere, the descent probe managed to spring some surprises for researchers, including the unexpected lack of water in the Jovian cloud tops.

-The Galileo orbiter (length: 6.2m, dry mass without descent probe: 2,223 kg) carried 10 science instruments, including a near-infrared mapping spectrometer, for making multispectral images for atmosphere and surface chemical analysis; an ultraviolet spectrometer, for studying atmospheric gases; a solid-state imager, for visible imaging with an 800 × 800 array CCD (charge-coupled device); a photopolarimeter, for measuring radiant and reflected energy; magnetometers; a dust detection experiment; a plasma investigation; an energetic particle detector; a plasma wave investigation; and a radio.
+The Galileo orbiter (length: 6.2 m, dry mass without descent probe: 2,223 kg) carried 10 science instruments, including a near-infrared mapping spectrometer, for making multispectral images for atmosphere and surface chemical analysis; an ultraviolet spectrometer, for studying atmospheric gases; a solid-state imager, for visible imaging with an 800 × 800 array CCD (charge-coupled device); a photopolarimeter, for measuring radiant and reflected energy; magnetometers; a dust detection experiment; a plasma investigation; an energetic particle detector; a plasma wave investigation; and a radio.

 Following the completion of the primary mission in December 1997, Galileo began a two-year extended mission known as the Galileo Europa Mission.
 The first part of the extended mission, lasting more than a year, was devoted to searching for further evidence of a sub-surface ocean on Europa.
-During eight orbits of Jupiter, Galileo made close approaches to Europa of 200–3,600km, enabling a camera resolution of down to 6m.
+During eight orbits of Jupiter, Galileo made close approaches to Europa of 200–3,600 km, enabling a camera resolution of down to 6 m.
 Following the Europa Campaign ("Ice") was scheduled the Perijove Reduction/Jupiter Water Study ("Water") and the Io Campaign ("Fire").
-The mission was then further extended to 2001, and then beyond, to include additional flybys of moons before a final death plunge into Jupiter's atmosphere.
+The mission was then further extended to 2001, and then beyond, to include additional flybys of moons before a final death plunge into Jupiter's atmosphere on 21 September 2003.